SEND (Special Educational Needs and disabilities)

 There is a strong transition programme in place for year two children who have additional needs.

-Our SENDCos, Tina Godden (Infants) and Julie Greenwood (Juniors) work together throughout the children's learning journey at The Willesborough Schools.
-They hold joint meetings with parents regarding individual needs, support and progress review.
+Our SENDCos, Tina Godden (Infants) and Chris Luckhurst (Juniors) work together throughout the children's learning journey at The Willesborough Schools.
+They hold joint meetings with parents regarding individual needs, support and progress reviews.
 They have an established SEN Support Group.

 Transition to secondary

-Julie Greenwood, Junior SENDCO, works closely with SEN coordinators from secondary schools.
-She holds meetings with parents and teachers about the transfer from junior to secondary.
+Chris Luckhurst, Junior SENDCO, works closely with SEN coordinators from secondary schools.
+He holds meetings with parents and teachers about the transfer from junior to secondary.

 SEN support in school